jay-analytics/airbnb-performance-dashboard-powerbi/README.md

 ## 📂 Dataset

 This project uses publicly available Airbnb data.
+Note: The original dataset exceeds GitHub size limits, so dataset is not provided here.

 🔗 Original Source: https://mavenanalytics.io/data-playground/airbnb-listings-reviews

 ### Notes:

-* The dataset has been cleaned and transformed for analysis.
 * Full dataset can be accessed from the source link above.